Imprints of Different Types of Low-Angular-Momentum Accretion Flow Solutions in General Relativistic Hydrodynamic Simulations: Validation with 3D simulations

 \section{Validation with 3D simulations}

 So far, our simulations have been extensively performed in 2D.
 Thus, we would like to validate our 2D simulation results with a 3D simulation.
 For that, we consider the case with $\lambda_0=2.3$ and ${\cal E}_0=1.005$ as a representative model and perform the simulations with a resolution of $256\times128\times64$.
 Since it is numerically expensive to run 3D simulations for a longer time, we performed it only up to $t=5000\,t_g$, and the time averaging is shown for $t=4500-5000\,t_g$ in Fig.~\ref{fig:05}.
 In panels Fig.~\ref{fig:05}a and Fig.~\ref{fig:05}b, we show the density distribution on the poloidal and equatorial plane, respectively.
 Panel (a) shows a very similar distribution to Fig.~\ref{fig:01}c$_1$, validating our 2D simulations.
 On the other hand, panel (b) shows that the distribution on the equatorial plane is very symmetric with respect to the black hole rotation axis.
 This makes our 2D simulations equally effective, robust, and reliable with 3D simulations.
 Finally, in Fig.~\ref{fig:05}c, we compare the Mach number profile with the semi-analytical and 2D simulations.
 We find that for this simulation time, the Mach number follows the solution passing through the inner sonic point.
 The inner sonic points obtained from both 2D and 3D simulations are located at the same radial distance.
 We need more simulation time to reach the simulated Mach number in the solution passing through the outer sonic point.
+This is primarily due to the choice of initial disc height based on the analytical solutions.
+However, in future studies, if we choose a proper disc height based on current simulations, we will be able to reach analytical solutions in comparatively much less simulation time than the current one.